forsythfuture/indicators/functions/acs/README.md

 *Notes*

 The function returns 95% confidence intervals for the margin of error.
-This is different that the default value of data retrived from American Fact Finder.
+This is different that the default value of data retried from American Fact Finder.

 ### Conduct calculations and significance tests on data